 The shape of this curve for various values of ‘n’ is shown in Figure 3.
-The physical implication of this relationship between large scale evaporation, runoff and potential evaporation is that there are different responses to the large scale forcing of the water balance: that in some regions, there are low levels of feedback in the system and changes in runoff follow closely to changes in precipitation, while in other systems or regions, there is more feedback in the land-atmosphere system and the changes in runoff will always be greater than the changes in precipitation.

-Some analysis by Zhang et al (2004) showed how the annual catchment scale relationship between river flow, precipitation and evaporation followed a curve, but that the curve was slightly different for forests and grass.
-In their paper (see their Figure 8) the data from forests suggests a higher value of ‘n’ compared to the data form grass sites.
+Roderick and Farquarhar (2011) quantify the impact this has for freshwater flows at the global scale and how well the climate models are able to represent this relationship.
+They note that there are different regional responses to the large scale forcing of the water balance: that in some regions, where ‘n’ is high, changes in runoff follow closely to changes in precipitation, while in other systems or regions, where ‘n’ is low, changes in runoff are always be greater than the changes in precipitation.
+Some of the reason for these different values of ‘n’ are associated with different rainfall types (see Porporato et al, 004), also different topographic and land-cover responses to rainfall.
+Some is associated with the atmospheric feedbacks with the atmosphere (as outlined in the previous section).
+In addition, some analysis by Zhang et al (2004) showed how the land cover is a factor in defining ‘n’, where (see their Figure 8) the data from forests suggests a higher value of ‘n’ compared to the data from grass sites.
 This result is confirmed by Yang et al. (2009).
-Roderick and Farquhar (2011), point out that Fu (1981) (the equation used in Figure 4) identified the same functional relationship between the three variables: P, PE and E that Budyko (1974) (Equation 1) formalised.
-Fu (1981) laid it out as follows:

-E=P+PE-(Pω+PEω)1ω (3)

-The two equations (1 and 3) give the same functional relationship between the variables if value of ω = n + 0.72.
-Using the linear relation with the Budyko ‘n’ factor, the change from Forest to Grass decreases the ‘n’ from 2.12 to 1.83, this is a factor of 0.86 This demonstrates that forests have higher feedback strength than crops.
+The change from forest to grass decreases the ‘n’ from 2.12 to 1.83.
+Since it is logical that the value of ‘n’ is affected by the strength of the land-atmosphere feedbacks, the results from Zhang et al (2004) therefore suggest that forests have a higher feedback strength than crops, a point that has also been made by Bonan et al (2008).
 This is consistent with the result of Teuling et al (2010) which showed that forests have a conservative approach to the water use, so as precipitation drops and evaporative demand increases, the evaporation decreases quickly.
 Grasses and crops however do not drop their evaporation so quickly (they have a more linear response to precipitation decrease) and they lose the water, thus leading to hotter drier conditions in drought conditions.
 The larger feedback strength of forested regions is also consistent with the finding of McNaughton and Spriggs (1989), who used a PBL model and found that the Priestley-Taylor parameter – which is a measure of the strength of land-atmosphere interactions – should be higher for forests than for grasses.

-According to this analysis, the impact of having a decreased level of feedback between the surface and the atmosphere when changing the land cover from forest to crops and pasture is to reduce the runoff-gearing ratio.
+According to this analysis, the impact of having a decreased level of feedback between the surface and the atmosphere when changing the land cover from forest to crops and pasture is to reduce the sensitivity of the change in runoff to changes in precipitation.
 This will mean a more linear relationship between changes in precipitation and river flow, with less conservation of water and more drought vulnerability.

-The proposed and modeled links between land cover change and feedbacks and riverflow should be tested further using the outputs from the LUCID project (Pitman et al, 2009) and using observed PBL strengths over forested and cropped areas.
-The results are important with regards to drought prediction and the possible mitigation strategies that might be employed in future.
+These conclusions need to be more thoroughly examined with large scale observations and models.

-LCLUC and ecosystems
+Land use change and ecosystems